tplinderoth/M4_FSJ_translocations/README.md

-Resources for the study "Translocations spur population growth but fail to prevent increased inbreeding and genetic erosion in an imperiled species" by Linderoth *et al*.
+Resources for the study "Translocations spur population growth but fail to prevent genetic erosion in imperiled Florida Scrub-Jays" by Linderoth *et al*.
+(2025)
 ============================================================================================

 ### Code